Ministry of Defence

 GRIFFIN A

-Private 9182, 2nd Battalion, Coldstream Guards.
-Died of disease at Bloemfontein 7 April 1900.
+9182 Private, 2nd Battalion, Coldstream Guards.
+Died of enteric at Bloemfontein 7 April 1900.
 Buried in PRESIDENT AVENUE GRAVEYARD, BLOEMFONTEIN.
 Grave 19.

 WHITE W H